Mark Hollis (album): Recording

-Music
+Background and content

-"A Life (1895 - [sic] 1915)", which has been referred to as "the album's epic centrepiece" refers to Roland Leighton (1895–1915), a British soldier and poet who was the fiancé of Vera Brittain at the time of his death in World War I. Hollis has stated about the song, "That was someone born before the turn of the century…and dying within one year of the First World War at a young age.
+"A Life (1895 - [sic] 1915)", which has been called "the album's epic centrepiece" refers to Roland Leighton (1895–1915), a British soldier and poet who was the fiancé of Vera Brittain at the time of his death in World War I. Hollis has stated about the song, "That was someone born before the turn of the century…and dying within one year of the First World War at a young age.
 It was based on Vera Brittain's boyfriend.
 It's the expectation that must have been in existence at the turn of the century, the patriotism that must've existed at the start of the war and the disillusionment that must've come immediately afterwards.
 It's the very severe mood swings that fascinated me."
 The song correspondingly contains a variety of styles, tempi, and instrumentations.

 Cover art

 The cover photo, taken by Stephen Lovell-Davis, is of southern Italy Easter bread designed to resemble the lamb of god.
 Lovell-Davis stated that Hollis selected the photo "much to the consternation of the record company."

 Hollis stated about the image, "I like the way something appears to come out of his head; it makes me think of a fountain of ideas.
 Also the manner how the eyes are positioned fascinates me.
 When I saw the picture for the first time I had to laugh, but there's something very tragic about it at the same time."